romilly/tworse/manuscript/tworse.md

 Send a test tweet with the hashtag #morsetweeter

-Re-open an interactive Python session if you need to, and type the following, one line at a time:
+Re-open an interactive Python session , and type the following, one line at a time:

     from credentials import parse
     from twython import Twython